JaneliaSciComp/G4_Display_Tools/docs/protocol-designer.md

 - Position Functions, at a minimum, must be a struct named pfnparam with fields `pfnparam.gs_val`, `pfnparam.func`, and `pfnparam.size`
 - Ao Functions must be a struct named afnparam with fields `afnparam.func`, `afnparam.size`, and `afnparam.ID`

+If you use the Pattern and Function generators to create them, you don't need to worry about confirming these requirements.

 # Tutorials

 This page constitutes the main user manual for the G4 Protocol Designer, but there are a number of [additional tutorials](#additional-resources) to help you get set up.